contextgeneric/contextgeneric.dev/content/_index.md

 }
 ```

-The provider `GreetHello` is implemented as a struct, and implements
+The provider `GreetHello` is defined as a struct, and implements
 the provider trait `Greeter`.
 It is implemented as a
 _context-generic provider_ that can work with any `Context` type,
 but with additional constraints (or dependencies) imposed on the